anoraktrend/Music-Folder-Utils/README.md

 export AUDIODB_API_KEY="your_audiodb_api_key_here"
 ```

-You can also set the via a .env file, the .env.example is available for reference.
+You can also set them via a .env file, the .env.example is available for reference.

 if you are simply too lazy to get a pexels api key of your own, mine is below